 JS Latest News

-The Court Complex, situated in Kyebi, the traditional capital of Akyem Abuakwa, houses a High Court, Circuit Court and District Court.
+A new Court Complex sponsored by the chiefs and people of Akyem in the Eastern Region has been dedicated and handed over to the Judicial Service.
+The new Court Complex, situated at Kyebi, the traditional capital of Akyem Abuakwa, is comprised of a High Court, Circuit Court and District Court.
 Each Court has a Registrar’s office, general office and chamber for the Judges and Magistrate.

 ”The Supreme Court is struggling to discharge its obligations because of its very extensive jurisdiction, so we must look at ways of creatively reducing its jurisdiction otherwise we need more Judges.
 I am not in favour of keeping the jurisdiction and increasing numbers.
 I am rather in favour of seeking ways of reducing the extensive jurisdiction of the Court.
 Only then can we look at the numbers,” he said.